Angtian/OccludedPASCAL3D/README.md

 ./download_FG.sh
 ```

-3. After run above commands, you should see following folders:
+3. After running the above commands, you should see following folders:
-**images**: contains occlude images.
+**images**: contains occluded images.
 **annotations**: annotations for each images.
-**lists**: lists indicate names of available images.
+**lists**: lists indicate the names of available images.

 ## Use the annotations
-Inside the annotations folder you could see folders named in format "%sFGL%d_BGL%d" % (cate, fg_occ_lv, bg_occ_lv).
-In each folder, there are npz files contains annotations for each individual image.
+Inside the annotations folder you find folders named in the format "%sFGL%d_BGL%d" % (cate, fg_occ_lv, bg_occ_lv).
+In each folder, there are npz files containing the annotations for each individual image.
 To load the annotations:

 ```